 Deciding which one of these makes a better option can be difficult.
-When trying to reach a decision, it is best to focus on their purpose and benefits.
+When trying to reach a decision, it is best to compare the purpose and benefits of traditional facelift with liquid facelift.
 Considering your budget is also recommended.

 Here are a few key factors that you should have in mind about each of these cosmetic procedures.